-Groundbreaking research from a collaboration of the Employee Benefit Research Institute and J.P.
+Research from a collaboration of the Employee Benefit Research Institute and J.P.
 Morgan Asset Management is the first to use a unique set of data on actual spending and savings behavior to provide a holistic financial view of U.S. households.
-In this inaugural report, the first in a series, we focus on retirement savings.
+In the inaugural report, the first in a series, we focus on retirement savings.
 Why do some people save more than others, even when they have equivalent income?

 Despite having similar salaries, the middle 50% of our research population save about 3% more of their salary at all ages than the bottom 25% of savers.
 For the first time, we can point to specific categories of spending that are constraining the ability to save more.
 Low savers generally spend more as a percent of salary on housing, transportation and food and beverage, and less on travel.